Shruti Bhat PhD, MBA, Operations Excellence Expert

 In my opinion as a successful Continuous Improvement consultant, Lean Six Sigma must be combined with Agile to achieve best rewards.

 That is, solutions identified from Lean Six Sigma methodology campaigns should be implemented using Agile method.
 This is an excellent win-win combination.
+Read more about how Lean Six Sigma methodology can help your organization in my book ‘Revolutionizing Industries with Lean Six Sigma’.
+You may check it out here.

 Another advantage is that Agile-Lean Six Sigma combination can be flawlessly applied to organizations from any industry sector.